RMLio/rmlmapper-java/README.md

 ### Docker

+#### Dockerhub

+We publish our Docker images automatically on Dockerhub for every release.
+You can find our images here: [rmlio/rmlmapper-java](https://hub.docker.com/r/rmlio/rmlmapper-java).

+#### Build image

 You can use Docker to run the RMLMapper by following these steps:

 - Build the Docker image: `docker build -t rmlmapper .`.